-The 31 Scariest Movie Scenes Ever
+The 37 Scariest Movie Scenes Ever

 Everyone loves a good scare, and there are plenty of them — a century of horror movies has seen to that.
 If there's something out there that unsettles you, makes your skin crawl, or convinces you to sleep with the lights on, there's almost certainly a film that taps into it.
 There's no shortage of good horror movies or scares.
 But what about the great ones?
-Hell, what about the greatest ones?
+What about the greatest ones?

 As the days grow shorter and the nights grow cooler, we decided to tackle that question directly. /Film assembled its horror brain trust to compile a list of the scariest movie scenes ever, a tribute to the cinematic moments that have left us truly rattled.
 Over a series of conversations and several rounds of voting, we emerged with a list of the 31 moments that still manage to rattle our jaded selves to the core.